A Comoving Framework for Planet Migration: Comoving framework in practice

 \subsection{Implementation in FARGO3D}

-To validate the comoving framework presented in Section \ref{sec:comoving_transformation}, we have implemented it into the hydrodynamic code FARGO3D \citep{BenitezLlambay2016a}.
+To validate the comoving framework presented in Section \ref{sec:comoving_transformation}, we have implemented it into the hydrodynamic code FARGO3D\footnote{In Appendix \ref{sec:riemann_solver} we describe a possible implementation of the comoving framework on codes based on Riemann Solvers.} \citep{BenitezLlambay2016a}.
 This implementation primarily involves the calculation and inclusion of the new source term, {\bf S}, within the momentum equation, with minimal changes to the standard source code.
 As described in the preceding section, the planet's equation of motion is solved in rest frame; therefore, transformations between the rest frame and the comoving frame are required to connect the fluid and planetary equations.
-Our implementation of the comoving framework in FARGO3D is described in the following algorithm and summarized in table \ref{alg:comoving}: \begin{enumerate} \item Set the initial radial distance, $a_{p}$, and velocity, $\dot{a}_{p}$, for the comoving frame.
+Our implementation of the comoving framework in FARGO3D is described in the following algorithm and summarized in Table \ref{alg:comoving}: \begin{enumerate} \item Set the initial radial distance, $a_{p}$, and velocity, $\dot{a}_{p}$, for the comoving frame.
 For a planet initially at rest, $\dot{a}_{p} = 0$.
 Subsequently, calculate the angular frequency, $\Omega_{p}$, and the dimensionless scaling rate, $\mathcal{H}$, for the initial state and transform the initial rest-frame model into the comoving frame using the comoving variables.

-\item At each time step calculate the gravitational potential of the planet.
+\item At each time step, calculate the gravitational potential of the planet.
 Next, update the planet's position in rest frame and use this new position to compute the advanced values for $a_{\rm p}$, $\dot{a}_{\rm p}$, $\Omega_{\rm p}$, and $\dot{\mathcal{H}}$.
 With these values updated, calculate the source term ${\bf S}$, which accounts for the fictitious accelerations introduced by the comoving frame, and add it to the FARGO3D source step \citep[see][]{BenitezLlambay2016a}.
 The hydrodynamic equations are then solved using a standard solver (in comoving coordinates) to complete the full time step.

-\item Repeat the iterative process from the previous step until the simulation reaches its designated end time, $t_{end}$ or $t'_{\rm end}$. \end{enumerate}
+\item Repeat the previous step until the simulation reaches its designated end time, $t_{end}$ or $t'_{\rm end}$. \end{enumerate}